 - concrete repair work or a concrete floor

 … all substrates need protection against daily use, corrosion and the effects of sunlight and rain etc.

 The training was detailed and thorough – I have just given a brief outline, below, of the products described on the course.

 Rust-Oleum 7500 Alkythane Gloss was the next product in the spotlight.
 This solvent based single pack high performance top coat for metal contains anti-corrosive properties and is also UV resistant.
-It can be applied in one coat (or two, in a more aggressive environment).
+You can apply it in one coat (or two, in a more aggressive environment).
 The 7500 Gloss is a very popular product at Promain.
-It’s a product which is fit for many purposes and is available in most RAL and BS colour codes too.
+It’s a product which you can use for many purposes and is available in most RAL and BS colour codes too.

 Anti-Corrosive Protection for Roofs & Metal Cladding

 However, this product IS a fantastic single pack, water based roof coating, due to its excellent adhesion properties and anti-corrosive nature.
 It is incredibly flexible and provides excellent corrosive protection against all weather conditions.

 With a 10 year life expectancy, subject to the correct application of the product, Rust-Oleum can supply a guarantee (following a site inspection).